 Decisions make a lot of difference in our lives.
 While right decisions at right time can chart a good future, wrong ones can screw things up.
 This holds true for our finances also.
 Those who intelligently plan their finances always have an edge over those who invest money in a haphazard manner and without any proper planning.
 But we also can’t ignore the fact that everybody learns from mistakes.
 It is human to err, but learning from it and not repeating the mistake is what is expected of a mature investor.
 Maturity comes over time.
 To grow up as an investor, it is important to do a self-check to understand the weaknesses and shortcomings which could help rectify them.
-But foremost is to understand that what kind of investors are we.
+But foremost is to understand what kind of investors are we.

 Types of Investors

 Typically investors can be qualified into 7 broad categories.
-The first two are Rajnikanths of markets as they are not impacted by any market conditions.
+The first two are Rajnikanth’s of markets as they are not impacted by any market conditions.
 These 7 types of investors are:

-Only Savers: Majority investors in India are from this category.
+The majority of investors in India are from this category.
 When you say equity they will look at you as if you were some Andaman tribal people lecturing on GPRS.
 They never invested a single penny in equities.
 Their answer to equity is – equity is risky so why take the risk.
 They are happy with what they are getting but not greatly thrilled, all the same.

 Now come the investors who are actually affected by market see-saw or roller costar rides.

-The Hi-tech Lalaji: These people are champs of their business and think that they can be successful when it comes to investing too.
+These people are champs of their business and think that they can be successful when it comes to investing too.
 They suffer from “I know everything” syndrome and do not hesitate to show off there contacts.
 Their common reactions are – Don’t give me advice…..
 I have been investing before you were born….
 I traded in gold when it was Rs 600 per tola….
 Pay for advice?
-Instead make me your partner …Thinking of meeting Jhunjhunwala ji to discuss a new idea….
+Instead, make me your partner …Thinking of meeting Jhunjhunwala ji to discuss a new idea….
 They display an experience, you wish you had yourself!

 The last five investor types are affected by market conditions and they re-balance as per their mentioned characteristics.